-Alondra's research has been supported by the Ford, Mellon, and National Science Foundations.
-She has been a visiting fellow of the Max Planck Institute for the History of Science, the Bayerische Amerika-Akademie, the BIOS Centre at the London School of Economics, and the Bayreuth Academy of Advanced African Studies.
-She has contributed to national policy discussions on inequality and about the social implications of new technologies, including artificial intelligence, big data, and human gene-editing.
-Alondra serves on the board of directors of the Data & Society Research Institute and on the program committee of the YWCA of the City of New York.
-She sits on the editorial boards of Social Studies of Science, Social Text, and Public Culture.
+Alondra is Chair-elect of the Science, Knowledge and Technology Section of the American Sociological Association.
+Her research has been supported by the Ford Foundation, the Mellon Foundation, and the National Science Foundation.
+She has been a visiting fellow of the Max Planck Institute for the History of Science, the Bayerische Amerika-Akademie, the W.E.B.
+Du Bois Research Intitute at Harvard, and the BIOS Centre at the London School of Economics.
+Alondra has contributed to national policy discussions on inequality and about the social implications of new technologies, including artificial intelligence, big data, and human gene-editing.
+She serves on the board of directors of the Data & Society Research Institute and the program committee of the YWCA of the City of New York, and sits on the editorial boards of Social Studies of Science, Social Text, and Public Culture.
 Her essays, reviews, and commentary have appeared in the New York Times, the Washington Post, Science, and on National Public Radio, among other venues.
 Alondra is a magna cum laude graduate of the University of California at San Diego, where she was elected to Phi Beta Kappa.
-She earned her M.Phil. and Ph.D. in American Studies from New York University.
+She earned her Ph.D. in American Studies from New York University.
 She lives in New York City.